Jahmyr Gibbs among best bets for anytime touchdown scorer picks on TNF

-Cowboys vs. Lions anytime touchdown scorer picks, betting odds, predictions: Back Jahmyr Gibbs on TNF
+Cowboys vs. Lions anytime touchdown scorer picks, predictions, betting odds: Back Jahmyr Gibbs on TNF

 The SportsLine Projection Model has locked in its top anytime TD scorer picks for Dallas vs. Detroit on Thursday Night Football